Troubleshoot IAM policies - AWS Identity and Access Management

 • Resource type does not support the visual editor – If your policy includes a supported action with an unsupported resource type, you can ignore the warning and continue.
 However, IAM cannot confirm that you have included resources for all of your selected actions, and you might see additional warnings.

 • Typo – When you manually type a service, action, or resource in the visual editor, you can create a policy that includes a typo.
-To avoid this, we recommend that you use the visual editor by selecting from the list of services and actions, and then complete the resource section according to the prompts.
-However, if a service does not fully support the visual editor, you might have to manually type parts of your policy.
+We recommend that you use the visual editor by selecting from the list of services and actions.
+Then, complete the resource section according to the prompts.
+If a service does not fully support the visual editor, you might have to manually type parts of your policy.

 You can diagnose and resolve issues related to policy summaries.